Marijuana Dispensaries in Cincinnati

 Can I Order Cannabis Online in Cincinnati?

-You cannot order recreational cannabis online in Cincinnati, as recreational marijuana dispensaries are illegal in the city.
-While medical marijuana is legal, its delivery is currently unlawful.
-Hence, if you purchase medical cannabis online from an approved Cincinnati medical marijuana dispensary, you may pick up your order at the store.
+Yes.
+However, Ohio does not allow cannabis delivery.
+Therefore, if you purchase cannabis online from an approved Cincinnati marijuana dispensary, you must pick up your order at the store.

 Are there 24-hour Dispensaries in Cincinnati?